 To eat your food, you’ll need some cutlery.
 I recommend a simple camping spork.
 Eat out of the same pot you cook in.
 You don’t need a whole mess kit unless you’re also cooking in it.

-For ideas on what you can cook, review our Survival Recipes.
+For ideas on what you can cook from the non perishable food in your pantry, review our Survival Recipes.

 - Urban areas.
 Building a fire in the city is much less practical than in the countryside.
 Therefore, we recommend a camping stove that doesn’t require fire to work.
 Furthermore, food may be a bit more available if you have the proper tools to get to it (which we’ll discuss in the next section.)